 Long-term incentive performance targets are not disclosed at time of grant because they contain highly sensitive commercial data, as well as key strategic information.
 Public disclosure would seriously prejudice Bombardier's interests and weaken its ability to compete.
 Disclosure of long-term incentive performance targets could also potentially be interpreted inappropriately as market guidance.
-Past performance for Bombardier with respect to these targets indicates that the incentive plan goals have been challenging since the vesting percentages in the past years have been below target (with LTI vesting percentages for grants made in 2016, 2017, 2018 and 2019 having been 92%, 57%, 20% and 0% respectively).
+PSU payouts in the past five years as a percentage of target payouts show how Bombardier's PSU plan has performed with respect to similar goals in the past (with PSU vesting percentages for grants made in 2017, 2018, 2019 and 2021 having been 57%, 20%, 0% and 159% respectively).
 The 2020 grants were delivered in RSUs, therefore no applicable performance targets apply.